Compressed self-avoiding walks in two and three dimensions: Model of compressed walks

 \section{Model of compressed walks}

 Our model is of self-avoiding walks on $\mathbb{Z}_d$, especially $d = 2,3$, confined between two parallel impermeable surfaces.
-One end of the walk is attached to one surface and a force is applied to the other surface which is always in contact with the highest vertices of the walk, not necessarily its other endpoint, see \fref{fig:ExampleCompressedSAW}.
+One end of the walk is tethered to the bottom surface and the highest parts of the walk, not necessarily the other end, is assumed to always be in contact with the upper surface.
+A force is applied to expand or compress the walk between the surfaces, see \fref{fig:ExampleCompressedSAW}.
 The height of the highest vertices and thus the height of the upper surface is the span $s$ of the walk.
 The partition function for such walks is

 where $a_{ns}$ is the number of walks of length $n$ and span $s$, and $y = \exp\left( F/k_B T \right)$ is the Boltzmann weight for a force $F$ applied to the top surface.

 For $y > 1$ ($F > 0$) the walk is stretched between the two surfaces and for $y < 1$ ($F < 0$) it is compressed.
 The order parameter indicating these two phases is the average (fractional) span